140700/Yolo-Knuckle-Localization/README.md

 # YOLOv5 Object Detection

 ## Description
 This project demonstrates the implementation of the YOLOv5 object detection model.
-It includes a Google Colab notebook for training and evaluating the model on a custom dataset.
+It includes a Google Colab notebook for training and evaluating the model on a custom knuckle dataset.

 ## Table of Contents
 - [Installation](#installation)